Engineering

 timeout: 600s

-escalation: queue # keep in queue, don't auto-deny
+escalation: queue # keep in queue, do not auto-deny

 3. Sampled Approval

 Approve 100% of high-risk actions, but only sample 5-20% of low-risk actions for human review.
-This catches drift, validates agent behavior over time, and satisfies audit requirements without creating a bottleneck.
-The key insight: you are not reviewing to catch every bad action.
+This catches drift, validates agent behavior over time, and supports audit requirements without creating a bottleneck.
+The key insight: you are not reviewing to catch every destructive action.
 You are reviewing to maintain calibration and detect systematic failures.

 # Sampled: review a percentage of low-risk actions